fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 <br  />

-#### Statistical Transformations
+### Statistical Transformations

 Sometimes you want to visualize a transformed version of the original data.
-My most commonly used statistcal transformation is identity, use this transformation with geom\_bar to visualize a variable instead of a count.
+The statistical transformation I use most often is the identity trasformation with geom\_bar.
+There are, however, several other useful transformations.

 -   **geom\_(aes(...), stat = "count")** - visualise the number of
     entires in a variable, n()